hacs/integration/README.md

 ## What?

-HACS is a integration that gives the user a powerful UI to handle downloads of custom needs.
+HACS is an integration that gives the user a powerful UI to handle downloads of custom needs.

 **Highlights of what HACS can do:**